imkimchi/ni/README.md

 ## Why

-- Install missing dependencies from package.json
+- Install missing dependencies from package.json that npm won't install them for you
 - Show deprecated dependencies
 - No more unuseful log
 - A way better interface